CHANGELING Test Knitting Specs

 For more explanation and a visual reference of where to measure: https://onewilddesigns.com/blogs/articles/using-the-upper-chest-measurement-to-choose-your-sweater-size

 Suggested fit is 10% positive ease at bust.
-For more detailed measurements, see schematic below.
+For more detailed measurements, download schematic here.

 MATERIALS